 Protropin Side Effects

-Note: This page contains side effects data for the generic drug somatrem.
-It is possible that some of the dosage forms included below may not apply to the brand name Protropin.
+Note: This document contains side effect information about somatrem.
+Some dosage forms listed on this page may not apply to the brand name Protropin.

 Somatrem (the active ingredient contained in Protropin) has been generally well tolerated with minimal adverse effects.[Ref]

 An IgG antibody has been identified.
 No antibodies to the IgE class has been detected.
 Growth hormone antibody binding capacities less than 2 mg/L have not led to growth attenuation.
 Testing for antibodies should be carried out in any patient failing to respond to treatment.

 Primate studies have failed to reveal evidence of histopathological changes due to immune complex formation.[Ref]

 Immunologic side effects have included the rare development of persistent antibodies.
 The development of antibodies may be greater with the use of somatrem than with somatropin, although the overall incidence is low.[Ref]

 Nervous system side effects have been infrequent, but have included headaches and weakness.[Ref]

 Serum levels of inorganic phosphorus, alkaline phosphatase and parathyroid hormone (PTH) may increase during treatment with somatrem (the active ingredient contained in Protropin) The mechanism is unknown.
 These potential changes should be considered when evaluating patient laboratory measurements.[Ref]

 Endocrine side effects have included mild hyperglycemia or gynecomastia.
 Elevations in IGF-1 (insulin-like growth factor 1) and insulin levels occur consistently in adults.
 Alterations in thyroid hormone metabolism may occur.
 Recombinant human growth hormone may reveal diabetes mellitus in a patient, but is not the cause.[Ref]